Ditsayaporn/Ditsayaporn/README.md

 ### I'm a Business analytics, Data lover, and challlenger

 - 🔭 I’m currently working on something cool!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning something new

 ### Connect with me: